syncfusion-content/maui-docs/MAUI/TimePicker/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-## Set height and width to the TimePicker
+## Set height and width to the Time Picker

-The SfTimePicker control allows you to the change the height and the width by using the [HeightRequest] and [WidthRequest] property in [SfTimePicker].
+The SfTimePicker control allows you to the change the height and width by using the [HeightRequest] and [WidthRequest] property in [SfTimePicker].

 {% tabs %}
-{% highlight xaml tabtitle="MainPage.xaml" %}
+{% highlight xaml tabtitle="XAML" hl_lines="3 5" %}

 <picker:SfTimePicker x:Name="Picker"
                     HeightRequest="280"